Sgun369/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 4.I am a kinf of paranoid in reverse. i suspect people of plotting to make me happy 5.Always look up
-Expect the best.Preparre for the worst.Capitalize on what comes
+Expect the best.Preparre for the worst.Capitalize on what comes 7.Mozzart composed his music not for the elite,but for everyone